jeftegoes/DotnetXUnitAndMoqOverview/README.md

 ## 9. Unit testing legacy code

 - What's legacy code?
-  - Legacy code has many dependencies, does not follow SOLID principles and is hard to test
+  - Legacy code has many dependencies, does not follow SOLID principles and is hard to test.
 - Why writting tests for legacy code?
-  - To make sure when we change or expand the code we do not introduce bugs
+  - To make sure when we change or expand the code we do not introduce bugs.
 - Should tests be added to the entire project?
   - **NO!**

 ### 9.1.
 Sprout methods
-- Used when an existing (legacy) method need to be expanded
+- Used when an existing (legacy) method need to be expanded.
-- Collects the added code into a new methods
+- Collects the added code into a new methods.
-- Tests are written for the added methods
+- Tests are written for the added methods.
-- Test driven development can be applied
+- Test driven development can be applied.

 ### 9.2.
 Sprout class
-- Used mainly to eliminate dependencies
+- Used mainly to eliminate dependencies.
-- Collects the added come into a new class with similar methods
+- Collects the added come into a new class with similar methods.
-- Tests are written for the added methods
+- Tests are written for the added methods.
-- Test driven development can be applied
+- Test driven development can be applied.

 ## 10. Unit test coverage
 - What is test coverage?
   - The amount of code which has unit tests.
-Expressed by percentage
+Expressed by percentage.
 - What tools are available?
   - Visual Studio
   - VsCode